rayringston/CPE-487/README.md

 - From there, click the corresponding note on the keypad to match the note displayed on the 7 segment display
 - Continue to play, and learn simple piano songs

-—
+---

 # Code & Modifications

 ## piano.vhd
 *piano.vhd* is the top-level module, and combines the output of all of the lower modules.
 The file was written from scratch and contains a finite state machine, controlling the functionality of this project.
 The FSM diagram can be seen below.
 It also generates the timing for the 7 segment display multiplexer, the keypad sampling clock, and the dac_if and wail modules.
+The onboard inputs used are Pmod Jb ports for the keypad, as well as BTNU, BTND, and BTNC.
+The outputs used are the the 7 segment display, and Pmod port Ja to output to the speaker.

 ![fsm](https://github.com/user-attachments/assets/a4182262-3fda-463e-9285-300e8fd7b4f8)

 ## songs.vhd

 The songs module contains the various songs we have included in this project.
 It takes an index and a song choice, and outputs the current note, and the length of the song.
 Each song is implemented as an array of hex values, each corresponding to a note.
 Currently, we have 4 songs included, Hot Cross Buns (HCb), Mary had a Little Lamb (HLL), Twinkle Twinkle Little Star (tLS), and Row Row Row Your Boat (rYb).
+Since certain characters cannot be displayed on a seven segment display, the abbreviations in parentheses are what is instead displayed.

 ## keypad.vhd